chainguard-dev/edu/content/open-source/wolfi/wolfi-with-dockerfiles.md

 specifically for cloud workloads, with an emphasis on software supply chain security.
 Using [apk](https://wiki.alpinelinux.org/wiki/Package_management) for package management, Wolfi differs from Alpine in a few important aspects, most notably the use of glibc instead of musl and the fact that Wolfi doesn't have a kernel as it is intended to be used with a container runtime.
-The minimal footprint makes Wolfi an ideal base for both _distroless_ images and fully-featured builder images.
+This minimal footprint makes Wolfi an ideal base for both _distroless_ images and fully-featured builder images.

 A distroless image is a minimal container image that typically doesn't include a shell or package manager.
 The extra tightness improves security in several aspects, but it requires a more sophisticated strategy for image composition since you can't install packages so easily.
 You can learn more about distroless in our [Going Distroless](https://edu.chainguard.dev/chainguard/chainguard-images/getting-started-distroless/) guide.

 Wolfi-based builder images are still a better and more secure option to use as base images in your Dockerfile than using a full-fledged Linux distribution, as they are smaller and have fewer CVEs.

-The [wolfi-base](https://github.com/chainguard-images/images/tree/main/images/wolfi-base) image, which we'll be using in this tutorial, is not distroless, because it includes `apk-tools` and `bash`.
+The [wolfi-base](https://github.com/chainguard-images/images/tree/main/images/wolfi-base) image, which we'll be using in this tutorial, is not distroless because it includes `apk-tools` and `bash`.
 In some cases, it can still be used to build a final distroless image, when combined with a distroless runtime in a [Docker multi-stage build](https://docs.docker.com/build/building/multi-stage/).
 That depends on the complexity of the image, the number of dependencies required, and whether these dependencies are system libraries or language ecosystem packages, for example.

 In this article, we'll learn how to leverage Wolfi to create safer runtime environments based on containers.
 To demonstrate Wolfi usage in a Dockerfile workflow (using a Dockerfile to build your image), we'll create an image based on the [wolfi-base](https://github.com/chainguard-images/images/tree/main/images/wolfi-base) image maintained by Chainguard.
 The goal is to have a final runtime image able to execute a Python application.
-The [Step 4](#step-4-optional-composing-distroless-images-in-a-docker-multi-stage-build) of this guide, which is optional, demonstrates how to turn that into a distroless image by combining it with a Python distroless image, also provided by Chainguard.
+[Step 4](#step-4-optional-composing-distroless-images-in-a-docker-multi-stage-build) of this guide, which is optional, demonstrates how to turn that into a distroless image by combining it with a Python distroless image, also provided by Chainguard.

 ## Requirements